QUALITY WARRANTY

 OMNIRES products are covered by the following warranty protection:

-• Baths and basins M+: 5 years (wastes: 2 years);
+• Baths and basins M+: 5 years (2 years on wastes);

-• Shower trays: 5 years
+• Shower trays: 5 years.

 The warranty period is calculated from the date of purchase of the Product by the Consumer as shown on the proof of purchase.